seud0nym/tch-gui-unhide/utilities/README.md

 ```

 ## set-web-admin-password
-Allows you to set or reset the web admin password.
-Specify the new password as the first parameter.
+Allows you to set or remove the web admin password.
 ```
-Usage: ./set-web-admin-password newpassword
+Usage: ./set-web-admin-password [-d|<newpassword>]

 Parameters:
+ -d              Enables the default user so that no
+                  password is required for the GUI.
- newpassword   the new admin password for the GUI.
-(Required)
+ <newpassword>   the new admin password for the GUI.
+                  (Required if -d is not specified,
+                  ignored when -d is specified.)
 ```

 ## show-bank-plan